May 21, 2013

 _____ 18.
 Scoring a Goal

-When legally propelled off of anyone, a goal is scored when the whole of the ball goes between the goalposts, under the crossbar, and over the goal line.
+When legally propelled off of anyone, a goal is scored when the whole of the ball goes between the goalposts, under the crossbar, and completely over the goal line.

 _____ 19.
 Substitutions (and Resubstitution)